cksystemsgroup/unicorn/book/src/concept_1.md

 ### Candidate Path

 With Monster we restrict our engine to execute one full path from program entry point to a specified exit point at a time.
-This implies, that we have to generate so called candidate paths, which are execute symbolically.
+This implies, that we have to generate so called candidate paths, which are executed symbolically.
-Candidate paths are the result of computing all shortest paths in of the control flow graph.
+Candidate paths are the results of computing all shortest paths in the control flow graph.
+We start by picking the shortest first.

 So for our example the first candidate path to be executed is: